-Treasury management must take place within a robust risk management environment to maximise investment income and minimise interest payments without inappropriate exposure to financial risk.
-A risk assessment has been undertaken in determining the 2006/7 policy and this is contained within the council's corporate risk register.
+Treasury management activity occurs within a robust risk management environment, enabling the council to effectively maximise investment income and minimise interest payments without undue or inappropriate exposure to financial risk.
+A risk assessment has been undertaken in determining the 2007/08 policy and this is contained within the council's corporate risk register.

-The ability to contain costs and make savings in this activity directly impacts on the level of resources available to the council.
-Treasury management activity is delegated to the Assistant Director of Finance and Head of Corporate and Strategic Finance.
-Relevant activities take place within the framework of the council's treasury policy statement, which specifies who can do what and formal reporting requirements.
+The ability to contain costs and make savings in this activity directly impacts on the level of resources available to deliver council strategies.
+Treasury management is delegated to the Assistant Director of Finance and Head of Corporate & Strategic Finance.
+Relevant activities take place within the framework of the treasury policy statement, which sets out the activities that may be undertaken and by whom and formal reporting requirements.